Is it Better to Sell a House Furnished or Unfurnished?

 An alternative to selling a home furnished or unfurnished is virtual staging.
 Virtual staging is when professional real estate photography is combined with digital images of furniture and furnishings to show off a space — all virtually.

-When a potential buyer goes into the house, there may be no furniture, but they can look at the digitally enhanced photos to see what a house would look like furnished.
+When a potential buyer goes into the house, there may be no furniture, but they can look at the digitally enhanced photos to see what the house would look like furnished.
 “It gives a better sense of how the space can be used since it might be difficult to determine how the property is set up,” says Toll.

 See examples of virtual staging at this link.